tlswg/tls13-spec/draft-ietf-tls-tls13.md

 authorities
 : A list of the distinguished names {{X501}} of acceptable certificate authorities, represented in DER-encoded {{X690}} format.
-These distinguished names specify a desired distinguished name for a root CA, subordinate CA, or trust anchor; thus, this message can be used to describe known roots as well as a desired authorization space.
+These distinguished names specify a desired distinguished name for trust anchor or subordinate CA; thus, this message can be used to describe known trust anchors as well as a desired authorization space.
 {:br}

 The client MAY send the "certificate_authorities" extension in the ClientHello